The A-Z of furniture: Terminology to know when buying at auction

 Reeding: The convex equivalent of fluting, reeding comprises parallel lines of rounded moulding.

-Regency: The term refers to English furniture made between 1800-1830 in a style promoted by George, Prince of Wales, who reigned as George IV.
+Regency: A term referring to English furniture made between 1800-1830 in a style promoted by George, Prince of Wales, who reigned as George IV.

 Rococo: An elaborate style of furniture that followed the Baroque in the 18th century, characterised by scroll and foliate motifs.